-What are the best PSVR2 games?
+What are the best PSVR 2 games?
 With so many ports and brand-new games being released onto PlayStation VR hardware for the first time, there are a lot of different options for you to test out your new headset.
-But what are the ones spending your hard earned cash on?
+But what are the best PSVR 2 games that PS5 players should spend their hard-earned cash on.

-From triple-A exclusives to beautiful indie games, the PSVR2’s has it all and we’re here to tell you which ones are worth their salt, especially considering our PSVR2 review.
+From triple-A exclusives to beautiful indie games, the PSVR 2has it all and we’re here to tell you which ones are worth their salt.
+If you’re looking at this guide to inform your decision on whether to get a PSVR 2 or not, our PSVR 2 review should help with that too.
 Without further ado, here are the best PSVR2 games you can play right now.

 - Horizon Call of the Mountain

 - Resident Evil Village

 - No Man’s Sky